pop-os/libcosmic-book/src/tasks.md

 ## Avoid blocking the async executor

-However, for the same reason that the GUI blocks when an update function is executing, similar is true for the thread where the async executor is scheduling the execution of its futures.
+However, for the same reason that the GUI blocks when an update function is executing, the same is true for the thread where the async executor is scheduling the execution of its futures.
 The default executor for COSMIC applications is a [tokio][tokio] runtime configured to use a single background thread for scheduling async tasks.
 So if the application needs to spawn many futures on the runtime to execute concurrently, any operation that would block the executor should be moved onto another thread with [tokio::task::spawn_blocking][spawn-blocking].

 ```rs
 fn update(&mut self, message: Self::Message) -> cosmic::Task<cosmic::Action<Self::Message>> {